Getting to Know Your Neighborhood: East Boston

 256 Marginal St.

-Several years ago, the Institute of Contemporary Art/Boston (ICA) opened a seasonal exhibition space in a former copper pipe and sheet metal facility in the Boston Harbor Shipyard & Marina, which boasts 15,000 square feet of exhibition space.
+In 2018, the Institute of Contemporary Art/Boston (ICA) opened a seasonal exhibition space in a former copper pipe and sheet metal facility in the Boston Harbor Shipyard & Marina, which boasts 15,000 square feet of exhibition space.
 The ICA Watershed has become a popular summer destination for residents and tourists alike, who flock to its annual exhibition.
-This year’s show, titled Revival: Material & Monumental Forms, features large-scale installations by six prominent international artists, each of whom uses reclaimed and repurposed industrial and everyday materials in their work.
+This year’s show, titled Guadalupe Maravilla: Mariposa Relámpago, will feature a “healing bus” that transforms an everyday school bus into a sculpture adorned with plants, animals, gongs, and metal and volcanic stone.
 Be sure to visit the Harbor Room, a space for gathering and education projects that leads to an outdoor plaza overlooking Boston Harbor and the skyline.
 Watershed admission is free for all.
 Purchase an ICA admission ticket, or become an ICA member, for complimentary ferry service to and from the Seaport.
-Ferry capacity is limited, and tickets, which can be reserved online a month ahead, are available on a first-come, first-served basis for both ICA members and visitors.
+Ferry capacity is limited, and tickets, which can be reserved online a month in advance of your visit, are available on a first-come, first-served basis for both ICA members and visitors.
 Advance reservations are recommended.
-The Watershed is open Tuesday to Sunday through September 5.
+The Watershed is open Tuesday to Sunday from May 25 through September 4.

 256 Marginal St., Building 32

 Founded by two friends their senior year of college, Downeast Cider is a hard cider brewery in the heart of East Boston, offering rotating lines of hard cider and hard lemonade.
 The company is committed to using only fresh-pressed juices and natural ingredients.
-Visit the indoor taproom for a flight (one per person) of four rotating ciders on tap, then head to the outdoor bar for full pours and canned offerings.
-Summer flavors include black cherry lemonade, strawberry, raspberry iced tea, and extra hard lemonade.
+Visit the indoor taproom for a flight (one per person) of four rotating ciders on tap, then head to the outdoor bar, open seasonally, for full pours and canned offerings.
+Spring flavors include pomegranate, cranberry, cinnamon, margarita, and limited edition guava passionfruit.

 305 Meridian St.

-Saigon Hut is a testament to the many Southeast Asian immigrants who’ve made East Boston home for 40 years.
-The colorful paper lanterns give this small (eight tables) Vietnamese restaurant a whimsical feel and make it a pleasant place for an intimate meal.
-The menu has a long list of soups, vermicelli bowls, rice plates, and fried noodles, and also has a vegetarian section.
+Saigon Hut is a testament to the many Southeast Asian immigrants who’ve made East Boston home for more than 40 years.
+The menu has a long list of soups, vermicelli bowls, rice plates, and fried noodles, and a vegetarian section.
+Try the Vietnamese crepe filled with chicken, shrimp, beansprouts, and onion or cool off with a taro, coconut, red bean, or honeydew smoothie.

 131 Lexington St., Eagle Hill